preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 + **Editor navigation**: Available in Omnia 6.12 and later.
 (A description will be added soon).
 + **Contact Property**: Select the property used to store information about the user being page contact.
 + **Review Date Property**: Select the property used to store information about review date for pages.
-+ **Promoted tags**: Available in Omnia 6.12 and later.
-A publishing app can be configured to have promoted tags/terms for certain properties.
-Promoted tags/terms will be displayed at the top of the tag/term picker both for the author, when working with pages, and for the end user when filtering in a page rollup.
 + **Documents**: If it should be possible to work with Controlled Documents in this Publishing App, select a layout created for this purpose here.
 Such layouts are created and edited in Omnia Admin under Layouts for Publishing.
 When a layout has been selected here, a new option is available in the page navigation menu.
 See example below.

-In Omnia 6.12, the options for Documents is different, gathered under the heading "Document Management".
-A description will be added soon.

-For more information about layouts for publishing, see this page: :doc:`Publishing Layouts </admin-settings/business-group-settings/publishing-apps/publishing-65/layout/index>`

 When it's possible to work with controlled documents in this publishing app, it's done by selecting this menu option: